eProsima/Micro-XRCE-DDS-docs/docs/optimization.rst

 Executable code size
 --------------------
 To manage the executable code size, the library can be compiled enabling or disabling several profiles.
-To add or remove a profile from the library, edit the ``client.config`` file.
+To add or remove a profile from the library, enable or disable profiles as CMake arguments.
 More information can be found at: :ref:`micro_xrce_dds_client_label`.

 NOTE: If you are compiling your app with *gcc*, its highly recommended compile it with the linker flag: ``-Wl,--gc-sections``.